 - Unresectable.
 It can’t be completely removed in surgery.

-Your doctor will consider this, along with your complete medical profile, to help decide on the best treatments for you.
+Your doctor or other HCP will consider this, along with your complete medical profile, to help decide on the best treatments for you.